Rugby-Australia's Slipper fit as Jones names four uncapped players to face Springboks | Sports-Games

 Scrumhalf Nic White raised the ire of South Africans in the Rugby Championship meeting in Adelaide last year and is sure to get a hot reception in Pretoria.
 He lines up with flyhalf Quade Cooper, who has returned from an Achilles injury.

 The big boot of Reece Hodge, so important at altitude, is at centre and will partner Len Ikitau, while wing Suliasi Vunivalu earns a first Wallabies start with Marika Koroibete on the other flank and Tom Wright at fullback.
-"As a squad, the players have worked extremely hard since coming together as a group and we’ve prepared well this week," Jones said in a media release from Rugby Australia.
+Jones admits his side will have to front up to the physicality of the Boks, but added it is about more than just countering that threat.

-"The 23 players selected have an opportunity to be part of history with a win over South Africa in Pretoria on Saturday night."
+"We have to fight fire with fire and when we have the opportunity to play quicker, we will," Jones said.
+"We are a new team, we have come together, we want to play our style of rugby."
 Australia team:

 1-James Slipper (captain), 2-David Porecki, 3-Allan Alaalatoa, 4-Nick Frost, 5-Will Skelton, 6-Tom Hooper, 7-Michael Hooper, 8-Rob Valetini, 9-Nic White, 10-Quade Cooper, 11-Marika Koroibete, 12-Reece Hodge, 13-Len Ikitau, 14-Suliasi Vunivalu, 15-Tom Wright Replacements: